lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 ### The Connector

-You may be wondering how this stack of classes is created.
+You may be wondering how each VIPER stack is created.

-A ViewController is normally defined via IB, so we cannot use its init.
+A ViewController is normally defined via Interface Builder, so we cannot use its init.
 Usually the ViewController allocates everything it needs, but:

 We do not want the ViewController to know anything about the Interactor.
 The Interactor must exist before the presenter can  own it.
 The Presenter must exist before the ViewController can own it.

- The VIPER stack is assembled by a 3rd party class that knows about all of the parts in the stack and how they are connected together.
-I have called this part the Connector.
+ The VIPER stack is assembled by a 3rd party class that knows about all of the classes in the stack and how they are connected together.
+I call this part a Connector.

-The Connector is created and executed by the ViewController by overriding `awakeFromNib()`, which occurs after all outlets are created.
+A Connector is created and executed by the ViewController by overriding `awakeFromNib()`, which occurs after all outlets are created.

 The connector is also useful to set the values of the Presenter into any classes which need to know about them.
-This usually includes the UITableView-, UIPicker-, UICollectionView- or other DataSources
+This usually includes the UITableViewDataSource, UIPicker-, UICollectionView- or other DataSources.

+## Summary

+Here I have described the VIPER as a pipeline.
+I have shown that each stage in the pipeline has a specific purpose.

+The easiest way to determine whether you are implementing VIPER correctly is to use the rules and classes correctly and consistently.
+Your team members will thank you for that.

+In my next blog I will demonstrate the implementation of VIPER using the Banking Report from the last [post]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView-Part-2.html).